 - Privileged access management, also for most organizations.

-Doubtless there are other patterns, but the above set are an excellent start and fit the needs of most organizations.
+Doubtless there are other patterns, but the above set is an excellent start and fits the needs of most organizations.

 Business advantages of adopting Identity Express